Use DOT-approved gas cans for safe fuel transport and storage

 - Keep fuel away from fire, heat sources, and spark-generating machines.

-- If gasoline is spilled, clean it up immediately.
+- If you spill gasoline, clean it up immediately.

-- Keep fire extinguishers nearby in case of a fire.
+- Stage fire extinguishers nearby to containers in case of a fire.

 - Always secure safety cans during vehicle transportation.

 - Do not fill containers inside vehicles, including trunks, pickup truck beds, or on any surface other than the ground.

 - Have containers at a safe distance away from vehicles, other customers, and traffic.